Kingtous/blog_post/2019-01-06-oralenglish.md

   - 《追梦赤子心》--- GALA

-## Compare Christmas and Chinese New Year
+## Compare the way of celebrating New Year between  western and eastern

 - Similar
-  - both are the time we celebrate a new year
+  - Hold a lively atmosphere and wish a better year.
 - Date
   - The Spring Festival  the Lunar New Year's Day
   - Maybe Christmas  is the day in memory of Jesus other than New Year, 1st January may be more suitable to be called New Year

 ## Lessons you're learned from being in this class